Refinitiv/efx-grid/book/en/extensions/tr-grid-in-cell-editing.md

 ### Row editor

-Use the function `openRowEditor(rowIndex, option_grid)` to open the row editor at specific rowIndex.
+Use the function `openRowEditor(rowIndex)` to open the row editor at specific rowIndex.
 If another editor is open, this function will close that editor without committing changes.

 Use the function `closeRowEditor(isCommit)` to close an open row editor.
 If `isCommit = true` then all changes that have been made will be saved in the row data.